 | Verdict | Best choice if you're building LangChain agents and need trace-level debugging.
 Poor fit for cost control or any-stack teams. |

-Open-source with cloud offering.
-Langfuse has built a strong community (40k+ users) around its open-source observability platform.
+Langfuse has built a strong community around its open-source observability platform, reporting 40,000+ users.
 It's the most credible independent LLM observability tool for teams who want self-hosted control.

 | Pricing | Open-source (self-host free) · Cloud $59/mo · Enterprise custom |